Peter Henry (footballer)

 Peter Henry is a former association football player who represented New Zealand at international level.

+International career

-Henry made his full All Whites debut as a substitute in a 2-1 win over Australia on 22 February 1983 and ended his international playing career with seven A-international caps to his credit, his final cap an appearance in a 0-0 draw with Australia on 21 September 1985.
+Henry made his full All Whites debut as a substitute in a 2–1 win over Australia on 22 February 1983 and ended his international playing career with seven A-international caps to his credit, his final cap an appearance in a 0–0 draw with Australia on 21 September 1985.

 More recently he became the worldwide ambassador for the Sol Glo brand.